-Rare disease represents a broad spectrum of chronic illnesses that can be progressively disabling and may negatively impact life expectancy.
+Rare disease represents a broad spectrum of chronic illness that can be progressively disabling and may negatively impact life expectancy.
 The label “rare disease” includes more than 7,000 diseases and disorders.
-While rare disease affects a relatively small patient population (defined as smaller than 200,000 individuals in the U.S.), more than 30 million Americans are living with rare diseases and disorders.
+While rare disease affects a relatively small patient population (defined as smaller than 200,000 individuals in the U.S.), more than 30 million Americans are living with rare diseases and disorder.
 In 2019, total economic burden in the U.S. of 379 rare diseases included in one study was estimated to be $997 billion.

 This effort is partially supported by a Eugene Washington PCORI Engagement Award (#EASCS-26726).
 This project is also supported by contributions from Alexion Pharmaceuticals.

 For more information about this initiative, please contact IVI’s Chief Science Officer, Rick Chapman, PhD at [email protected].